Architectural project

 # General approach: weekly work, participation in teaching activities, project progress, presentation at intermediate juries.

-# Collective intelligence: presentations and debates during “architects’ cafés” (10%)
+# Collective intelligence: presentations and debates at “architects’ cafés” (10%)

 -Robert Venturi, Complexity and Contradiction in Architecture, New York, 1966